labiium/edurouter/EMBEDDINGS.md

 Possible implementations:
 - **OpenAI `text-embedding-3-large`:** use `reqwest` client already in AppState.
 Pros: accurate, easy.
 Cons: adds network hop and cost.
 - **Local model (e.g., `qdrant/fastembed`, `ggml`):** add dependency to run in-process (via `fastembed` crate or cbindgen).
 Pros: avoids network latency.
 Cons: increases binary size.
+- **Deterministic hash backend:** lightweight fallback used in tests/CI so the router can exercise the pipeline without downloading ONNX models.
+Guarded by `ROUTER_EMBEDDINGS_ALLOW_HASHED=1` and not recommended for production.

 For minimal latency, prefer a local embedding server (maybe a sidecar service) and call it over localhost with low timeout.
 Provide env config: